digital-fabric/polyphony/docs/technical-overview/faq.md

 Actually, async/await was contemplated while developing Polyphony, but at a certain point it was decided to abandon these methods / decorators in favor of a more implicit approach.
-The first and most crucial issue with async/await is that it prevents the use of anything from Ruby's stdlib.
+The most crucial issue with async/await is that it prevents the use of anything from Ruby's stdlib.
 Any operation involving stdlib classes needs to be wrapped in boilerplate.

 Instead, we have decided to make blocking operations implicit and thus allow the use of common APIs such as `Kernel#sleep` or `IO.popen` in a transparent manner.